 The yellow skin colour of jaundice starts at the head and moves down the body towards legs and feet as the levels rise and the condition worsens.
 Jaundice below the level of the tummy button or on the palms of hands and soles of feet should always be reported immediately to a doctor.
 Any yellowing of skin and whites of the eyes in your baby’s first 24 hours of life is also a particular concern.

-A video from Global Health Media Project; Newborn Care Series: Jaundice (see below) explains how to check for jaundice (in natural daylight) by applying finger tip pressure to the skin and then checking for a yellow colour when the pressure is released.
+A video from Global Health Media Project; Newborn Care Series: Jaundice (linked below) explains how to check for jaundice (in natural daylight) by applying finger tip pressure to the skin and then checking for a yellow colour when the pressure is released.
 Bear in mind that checking for jaundice by observing the progress of the yellow colour in your baby’s skin from head to toe is not as reliable as medical testing.
 Visual observations can vary with artificial lighting and different skin tones.
 Wambach and Spencer state that visual assessment is unreliable and inaccurate particularly in babies with darker skin tones (Wambach and Spencer, 2021 p 358).
 A health professional will usually check bilirubin levels by a blood test or transcutaneous bilirubinometry, see Treatment for Jaundice for more information.

 Pale coloured poop